Renyuan Liu

 Publications

 R. Liu and Q. Fu, Attention-Driven LPLC2 Neural Ensemble Model for Multi-Target Looming Detection and Localization.
-Accepted at 2025 International Joint Conference on Neural Networks.
+The 2025 International Joint Conference on Neural Networks (CCF-C, acceptance rate ≈ 38%).

 Honors and Awards